 Approving the legal framework is a lengthy and difficult process.
-In order to ensure WUAs stability, there is a need to have the necessary legislation in place to help ensure efficiency, effectiveness and sustainability of the WUA as a recognized representative of the interests of water users and to officially transfer responsibilities from the governmental institution to the WUAs.
+In order to ensure WUAs stability, there is a need to havethe necessary legislation in place to help ensure efficiency, effectiveness and sustainability of the WUA as a recognized representative of the interests of water users and to officially transfer responsibilities from the governmental institution to the WUAs.

 Where countries have made good progress in participatory management, adopting a dynamic approach to update the legislation governing the WUAs according to the changing situation is a challenge.
-This is particularly advisable to consolidate gains and build their capacities.Creating a contractual framework for the concession of irrigation facilities to WUAs is needed to avoid situations where some WUAs find themselves responsible for management functions (O&M) beyond their technical capabilities and the financial capacity of their members (fees).
-There is hence a need for establishing a contractual framework for the concession of equipment between the WUAs and the State, which also defines the role of each in an evolving process over time.
+This is particularly advisable to consolidate gains and build their capacities.
+Creating a contractual framework for the concession of irrigation facilities to WUAs is needed to avoid situations where some WUAs find themselves responsible for management functions (O&M) beyond their technical capabilities and the financial capacity of their members (fees).
+There is hence a need for establishing a contractual framework for the concession of a need for establishing a contractual framework for the concession of an evolving process over time.